deployKF/website/content/about/kubeflow-vs-deploykf.md

 ## _Kubeflow_ vs _deployKF_

+!!! value ""

     Kubeflow and deployKF are two different but related projects:

-- __deployKF__ is a tool for building Data and ML platforms on Kubernetes.
+    - :custom-deploykf-color: __deployKF__ is a tool for building Data and ML platforms on Kubernetes.
 It includes Kubeflow tools, as well as tools from other projects.
-- __Kubeflow__ is a project to develop MLOps tools for Kubernetes.
+    - :custom-kubeflow-color: __Kubeflow__ is a project to develop MLOps tools for Kubernetes.
 Some popular Kubeflow tools are Kubeflow Pipelines, Kubeflow Notebooks, Katib, and KServe.

 ## _Kubeflow_ vs _Kubeflow Manifests_

+!!! value ""

-The __Kubeflow__ project provides Kubernetes manifests for its tools under the name __Kubeflow Manifests__.
+    The :custom-kubeflow-color: __Kubeflow__ project provides Kubernetes manifests for its tools under the name __Kubeflow Manifests__.
     These manifests are hosted in the [`kubeflow/manifests`](https://github.com/kubeflow/manifests) repo, and are used in some way by most Kubeflow distributions (including deployKF).

     The __Kubeflow Manifests__ are NOT intended to be used directly by end-users.
     They are simply a collection of Kustomize manifests, and require significant manual patching to use in production.

 ## _deployKF_ vs _Kubeflow Manifests_

+!!! value ""

     While __deployKF__ and __Kubeflow Manifests__ can both be used to deploy Kubeflow tools on Kubernetes, they are not aimed at the same audience.

-- __deployKF__ is intended to be used by organizations to build their Data and ML Platforms on Kubernetes.
+    - :custom-deploykf-color: __deployKF__ is intended to be used by organizations to build their Data and ML Platforms on Kubernetes.
       It provides a Helm-like interface for configuring and deploying Kubeflow (and other MLOps tools) on Kubernetes.
-- __Kubeflow Manifests__ are intended to be used by Kubeflow distribution maintainers, not end-users.
+    - :custom-kubeflow-color: __Kubeflow Manifests__ are intended to be used by Kubeflow distribution maintainers, not end-users.
     They are simply a collection of Kustomize manifests, and require significant manual patching to use in production.

-The following table provides a more detailed comparison of __deployKF__ and __Kubeflow Manifests__:

 {{ render_comparison_table(comparison_data) }}